cam48eco/LifeDWH/Readme.md

 For the use of data included in the 33 csv files with initial data (excluding s_multi_dimension_gmina.csv) for data warehouse purposes, it is  neccessary to conduct an additional transformation to receive a separate .csvs for each of the variables, present in the files (majority out of 33 files includes data on more than one variable), naming the newly created csv file after the variable name.
 To avoid time-consumig work during this job, and to automate it, the script in python (see below) has been prepared and integrated in the [next DAG](https://github.com/cam48eco/LifeDWH/blob/main/dags/C_PythonTransformFolderPreResourceDataIntoSplit.py) - "C_PythonTransformFolderPreResourceDataIntoSplit".

-In result, 33 files with initial, after migration from Google Drive on the on-premise device, are transformed and stored on this device ias 126 separate csv files (each file for separate variable, the filename named after variable, unified structure: three columns: "gmina_name", "date" and "value"). , and stored in separated part of this repository [here](https://github.com/cam48eco/LifeDWH/tree/main/data/observationssplit).
-In the future, the process will be repeated every time when it will be detected that at least one, from the initial 33 files with data, is changing, with the use of SensorOperator of Airflow; at the moment, the transformation from 33 into 126 files is conducted automatically after first DAG (33 csv files retrieval from Google Drive).
+In result, 33 files with 'observations', after migration from Google Drive to the on-premise device, are transformed (splitted) and stored on this device in 'observations' directory as 126 separate csv files (each file for separate variable, the filename named after variable, unified structure: three columns: "gmina_name", "date" and "value").
+The example of the directory  is presented, in addition in this repository [here](https://github.com/cam48eco/LifeDWH/tree/main/data/observationssplit).
+In the future, the process of transformation of 33 'observation' files into splitted 126 files will be repeated every time when the change of at least one of 33 files will be detected (with the use of Airflow' SensorOperator).
+At the moment, the transformation from 33 into 126 files is conducted automatically after first DAG (33 csv files retrieval from Google Drive) is completed.

 #### 2.1.2.
 Creation and feeding of 'sources database' for storing 'transactional' data

-To ensure the smooth functioning of data warehouse, it was neccessary to design and set-up a database, where 'transactional' data, being stored so far in flat files (.csv; see previous chapter) will be stored.
+To ensure the smooth functioning of data warehouse, it was neccessary to design and set-up a 'sources database' to store 'transactional' data, being stored so far in .csv flat files (see previous chapter).
 The term 'transactional' relates in this specific case to observations' data with values of various variables on various dates.
 The database (updated periodically throghout Airflow task, what will be discussed in the next section), serves as a 'point of departure' for ETL process for the data warehouse.

-The 'sources database' (namely: oltplifesources) is very simple and consist out of tables with observations data (126 tables) and one table with specific information on communities - in both cases filled periodically from flat .csv files.
+The 'sources database' (namely in this case: 'oltplifesources') is very simple and consist out of tables with observations data (126 tables) and one table with specific information on communities - in both cases filled periodically migrating from flat .csv files, stored respectivelly in directories: 'observations' and 'communities'.
 In case if new data sources would appear, the database will be reconstructed to ensure new data utilisation.

-The steps for creation and feeding of OLTP database in the SQL Server environment (SSMS) are described below.
+The steps for creation and feeding of 'sources database' (being in fact an OLTP databse) in the SQL Server environment (SSMS) are described below.

 **'Sources database' creation**